Skip to main content

 Two constraints matter here: capacity and format.

 Maximum size: 32GB.
-Cards larger than 32GB use the exFAT filesystem by default, and ResMed machines cannot read exFAT.
+Cards larger than 32GB use the exFAT filesystem by default, and CPAP firmware across all brands cannot read exFAT.
 A 64GB card will not work.
 Stay at 32GB or under.

 Required format: FAT32.
 This is the filesystem format, separate from the card's storage capacity.
 Cards 32GB and under ship from the factory pre-formatted as FAT32, so most people never need to think about this.
 More on formatting below.

-- AirSense 11: writes approximately 2 – 5 MB of data per night
+• ResMed AirSense 11: approximately 2 to 5 MB per night

-- AirSense 10: writes approximately 5 – 15 MB of data per night (stores more detailed waveform data)
+• ResMed AirSense 10: approximately 5 to 15 MB per night (stores more detailed waveform data)

-A 4GB card holds roughly 1 – 3 years of nightly data depending on your machine model and therapy settings.
+A 4GB card holds roughly 1 to 3 years of nightly data on any machine.
 An 8GB card doubles that.
 A 32GB card is essentially unlimited for practical purposes.
-Any of these are fine choices.

 One thing worth knowing: you don't need to create any folders manually before inserting a new card.
-The machine creates its own directory structure (the DATALOG folder and related directories) the first time it runs with a new card.
+The machine creates its own directory structure the first time it runs with a new card.
+ResMed creates a DATALOG folder, BMC creates a BMC folder, and so on.
 Just format it FAT32, insert it, and use the machine as normal.
 After your first night of therapy, the folders will be there.

 How to Format Your Card